MBrekhof/LabBI/README.md

 - DevExpress components

-Note: Allow invalid certificates for resources loaded from localhost. needs to be set to true when developping from VS 2022 and using chrome, access with chrome://flags in address bar to set to enabled
+Note: 'Allow invalid certificates for resources loaded from localhost' . needs to be set to true when developping from VS 2022 and using chrome, access with 'chrome://flags' (in address bar) to set to enabled